|

 Many magazine and news articles

-covered the adventures of the St Joe's Radio Club gang tracking the very first space satellites
+covered the adventures of the St Joe's Radio Club gang tracking the very first orbiting space satellites

 An oscilloscope photo of the first Sputnik "beeps" recorded on tape by the club

-made the cover for their feature story in January 1958 CQ magazine, and was recently remembered in the
+made the cover for their feature story in January 1958 CQ magazine, which was later remembered in the

-October and November 2007 issues of that magazine.
+October and November 2007 issues of that magazine for the 50th Anniversary Year.

 In all, the St Joe's Radio Club had gotten onto 7 TV shows and were covered in more than 30 radio news stories